ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 : The amount of time in integer
     seconds the client instance MUST wait after receiving this request continuation response and calling the continuation URI.
-The value SHOULD NOT be less than five seconds, and omission of the value MUST NOT be interpreted as zero (i.e., no delay between requests).
+The value SHOULD NOT be less than five seconds, and omission of the value MUST be interpreted as five seconds.
     RECOMMENDED.

 `access_token` (object):